thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-2.md

 <img src="img/life-of-a-sample/compactor-compaction.png" alt="Compactor compaction" width="700"/>

 You want to deduplicate data as much as possible because it will lower your object storage cost and improve query performance.
 But using the penalty presents some limitations.
-Have a look at (https://thanos.io/tip/components/compact.md/#vertical-compaction-risks)
+Have a look at (https://thanos.io/tip/components/compact.md/#vertical-compaction-risks).

+Key points to consider:

+* You want blocks that are not too big because they will be slow to query.
+But you also want to limit the number of blocks because it will increase the number of requests to the object storage.
+Also, the more block the less compaction and the more data to store and load in memory.
+* You don't need to worry about too small blocks as the compactor will merge them together.
+But you could have too big blocks.
+This can happen if you have very high cadinality workloads.
+Or churn-heavy workloads like CI runs, build pipelines, serverless or batchjob, which often lead to huge cardinality explosions.
+* The main solution to this is splitting the data into several block streams as we'll set later.
+This is Thamos' sharding strategy.
+* If you don't have this possibility, in last resort,....
+* There are cases where you might want to limit the size of the blocks.
+To that effect, you can use the following parameters:
+* You can limit the compaction levels with `--debug.max-compaction-level` to avoid the compactor to create blocks that are too big.
+This is especially useful when you have a hich metrics churn rate.
+Level 1 is the default and will create blocks of 2 hours.
+Level 2 will create blocks of 8 hours, level 3 of 2 days, and so on.
+Without this limit, the compactor will create blocks of up to 2 weeks.
+This is not a magic bullet, it does not limit the data of the blocks.
+It just limits the number of blocks that can be merged together.
+The downside of using this setting is that it will increase the number of blocks in the object storage, they will use more space and the query performance might be impacted.
+* The flag `compact.block-max-index-size` can be used more efficiently.
+It has a default value of 64GB.
+At this stage, the block is marked for no compaction.

 #### Downsampling and retention